 Time is money.
 It takes many students five or six years to graduate in public universities because of overcrowding and class availability issues.
 By finishing in less time at George Fox, you can lower your overall college costs and get into the workplace faster, increasing earnings while decreasing costs and debt.

 The final tally.
-Think you’ll graduate with less debt at a public university than George Fox?
+Think you’ll graduate with less debt at another Oregon university than at George Fox?
 Think again.
 After all the factors, you may come out the same or even better here.
-In 2010, the average student debt for George Fox graduates was $18,428 compared to an average of $22,216 at Oregon public universities, according to Project on Student Debt.
+In 2013, the average student debt for George Fox graduates was $25,143, compared to an average of $25,577 at Oregon's four-year institutions, according to CollegeInsight.